rmccorm4/gpu-operator-setup/README.md

 # GPU-Operator Setup

-## Ubuntu 18.04

-This was tested with the following configuration:
+This was tested with the following configurations:

 **Server**:
 * AWS p3.2xlarge instance (1xV100 GPU)